 Jessica Mayberry

 Jessica sees marginalized communities not only as recipients of information but also as active creators of content.
 As local people have been subject to discrimination and have a firsthand perspective, she believes they are uniquely suited to be innate correspondents.
 Being a reporter also improves livelihood opportunities.
-By utilizing the skills of empathy, teamwork, leadership and change-making; Jessica is tapping into the unique potential of marginalized citizens and pushing them to go beyond their own stories to become the voices of their communities.
+By utilizing the skills of empathy, teamwork, leadership and change-making, Jessica is tapping into the unique potential of marginalized citizens and pushing them to go beyond their own stories to become the voices of their communities.
 Video Volunteers has involved 249 correspondents and generated more than 6291 videos.

 Sarah Otterstrom